AggelosAst/vencord-StatusSpoof/README.md

 # Its not working!
 Help!

-- To assist me into assisting you, make sure you show me your `Developer Tools` Console before creating an issue etc and let me know
+- To help me into assist you, make sure you show me your `Developer Tools` Console before creating an issue etc and let me know

   Example: